Lifeboat Monument, St Annes: History

-In a severe gale on 9 December 1886, the Mexico, a German barque, was driven on to the Horse Bank, a sandbank off Ainsdale, near Southport.
-Three lifeboats were launched to come to her rescue, Laura Janet from St Annes, Eliza Fernley from Southport, and Charles Biggs from Lytham.
-The crew from the Mexico were rescued by the Lytham lifeboat, but the other two lifeboats capsized.
+In a severe gale on 9 December 1886, the Mexico, a German barque, was driven onto the Horse Bank, a sandbank off Ainsdale, near Southport.
+Three lifeboats were launched to come to her rescue: Laura Janet from St Annes, Eliza Fernley from Southport, and Charles Biggs from Lytham.
+The crew of the Mexico were rescued by the Lytham lifeboat, but the other two lifeboats capsized.
 All thirteen of the crew of the St Annes lifeboat were lost, and only two of the sixteen members of the Southport lifeboat crew survived.
 It was the worst disaster in the history of the Royal National Lifeboat Institution.

 Following the disaster, John Unwin, the mayor of Southport, set up a Disaster Fund, which raised £31,000.
 Most of this was used to help the dependants of the men lost, but in January 1887 the Fund allowed each of the three local committees a sum of £200 to erect monuments to commemorate the disaster.
 The St Annes committee commissioned W. B. Rhind to design a monument.
-This was unveiled on St Annes Promenade on 23 May 1888 by John Talbot Clifton.
+It was unveiled on St Annes Promenade on 23 May 1888 by John Talbot Clifton.